leodube/DigitalGarden/📕 Reading/Scientific Papers/Physical Exertion and Working Efficiency of Reforestation Workers.md

 ## Background
-I have included some of the most interesting facts from the background for this paper.

 - Canada's forests account for 27% of the country's land mass.
 - Forestry is worth $6 billion per annum.
 - Workers carried loads of approximately 17 kg for distances of 16 km per day with an average heart rate (HR) of 60%-75% of maximal heart rate ($HR_{max}$).